 The File Import feature provides the ability to import a CSV file to supplement online visitor profiles with valuable offline data.
 Using this feature, you can import a CSV file using a file transfer service, such as an Amazon S3 Bucket.
-The Tealium server connects to the file service, reads the file and ingests the data.
+The Tealium server connects to the file service, reads the file, and ingests the data.
 Each imported row is processed as an event.
-Once ingested, the data can then be enriched, stitched to existing visitor profiles, and sent to other vendors.
+After the data is ingested, it can then be enriched, stitched to existing visitor profiles, and sent to other vendors.

-There are two components used in setting up a file import: a column mapping configuration and a file transfer service.
+There are two steps in setting up a file import as a data source:

 The column mapping configuration determines the event attributes that correspond to each column in the CSV file.
 The column names are often different from the attribute names in the Customer Data Hub, so this mapping ensures that the data is imported properly.
 For example, a CSV file might have a column named

 postalCode, but the matching event attribute is named